noidexe/Enjin-Coin-Documentation/docs/godot_getting_started.md

 ### Cloning Enjin SDK

-Alternatively you can clone the Enjin SDK [repository](https://github.com/enjin/enjin-godot-sdk) and open this in Godot.
+Alternatively you can clone the Enjin SDK [repository](https://github.com/enjin/enjin-godot-sdk) and open it in Godot.

 ### Creating A Project For The Example